-For a list of environmental-related courses search Training Pages.
 Some short courses lead to professional qualifications.
 These are assessed by exams and/or a work-based project.

 Training courses, conferences and networking events are often provided by chartered institutions and professional societies such as the:

-These provide the opportunity to keep up to date with the latest industry developments and to network with other professionals.
+Training courses give you the opportunity to keep up to date with the latest industry developments and to network with other professionals.
 Gaining chartership of a relevant professional body can by useful for long-term career development.